cqframework/cql-exec-vsac/README.md

 The `ensureValueSetsWithAPIKey` and `ensureValueSetsInLibraryWithAPIKey` functions are the only functions that attempt to download value sets from VSAC.
 Before they make a request to VSAC, they will check the cache.
 If the value set is already in the cache, they will not make a request to VSAC.
-Otherwise, they will use VSAC's SVS2 API to download the expanded codes from the value set.
+Otherwise, they will use VSAC's SVS2 API or FHIR API to download the expanded codes from the value set.

 The `findValueSet` and `findValueSets` functions (including the legacy `findValueSetsByOid` function) do not reach out to VSAC, so implementations should call `ensureValueSetsInLibraryWithAPIKey` or `ensureValueSetsWithAPIKey` before